Norman Lamb: Views

 Lamb has expressed concern that the number of GPs willing to work in deprived areas is falling and Lamb would like doctors paid a patient premium to work with poor patients.
 Lamb said, "These figures [indicating a fall in the numbers of doctors working in poor areas] show a really disturbing trend, particularly given that low-income areas were already under-doctored before this latest fall took place".

-Brexit
+Post 2019

-Lamb also claims to be concerned over public spending cuts and a possible no-deal Brexit, Lamb wrote, "Outrageous!
+Lamb was also concerned over public spending cuts and a possible no-deal Brexit, writing on Twitter in 2018: "Outrageous!
 A homelessness crisis, care for elderly & disabled people close to collapse, funds for special needs children cut, people with mental ill health waiting far too long for treatment - and Gov spends billions on preparing for no deal Brexit which is completely avoidable!"

 Following the 2019 General Election, Lamb said that he "largely fell out with the party in the period since the referendum", and that the party's position of reversing Brexit had become "more and more extreme".
 He left the Liberal Democrats in 2021.